TheRealQuantam/mm1base/readme.md

 	- Severe falling speed when falling off objects
 	- Bad foot holder collision detection
 - Optimizations
+    - New ROM structure reduces the number of bank swaps per frame
 	- Portions of the sprite buffer that were previously unused are not cleared each frame (mm1spritelag)
 	- Sprite slots are not consumed by the weapon energy bar when no weapon is selected